semaphoreci/docs/docs/reference/webhook-notifications.md

     --webhook-endpoint [webhook-endpoint] \
 ```

-Matching can be specified for project and pipeline names as well.
+Matching can be specified for project and pipeline files as well.
 For example,
-if you want to get notified about every notification on a project that matches
+if you want to get notified after every pipeline on a project that matches
 `/.*-api$/`, on the master branch, when the `prod.yml` pipeline is executed, use:

 ``` bash